Ottawa, Council of Aging/ Age-Friendly Ottawa Network

 - Municipal Core Funding (City funding to deliver programs, age-friendly initiative as part of this programming)

-This profile was updated September 2018.
+This profile was updated in October 2022.

 Age-Friendly Program Description

 The community is in a period of transition while seeking funding to further develop the infrastructure to support other community initiatives.
 In early 2018, the Age-Friendly committee recommended forming a network of community champions to advance the work of Age Friendly Ottawa with annual meetings of the partners.

 As part of the COA commitment to the Age Friendly Ottawa program, we have embedded the age-friendly approach to its work and many of the activities are currently being driven by these committees, including Housing, Health (health literacy, long term care); Transportation (rural transportation, older drivers, pedestrian safety, hospital parking); Social Inclusion; and Income Security.

 As the newly configured Age Friendly Ottawa Network, we are focused on age-friendly neighbourhoods and age-friendly businesses.
 The Council will seek funding to support these two initiatives: